IgniteUI/igniteui-docfx/en/components/tabbar.md

 ...
 ```

-And don't forget to include these CSS definitions in order for the application to looks correctly:
+And don't forget to include the following CSS definitions in order for the application to look correctly:

 ```css
 .tab-content {